Italy–Libya relations: Tourism and culture

-The outbreak of World War II marked the end of the touristic movement towards the colony; indeed, the war imposed a sudden interruption of travel for pleasure and a drastic reduction of funds for touristic propaganda.
+The outbreak of World War II marked the end of the tourism movement in the colony; indeed, the war imposed a sudden interruption of travel for pleasure and a drastic reduction of funds for touristic propaganda.

 Libya possesses a variety of tourist attractions (natural, historical and cultural).
-However international tourism movement in Libya has suffered not only for the military conflicts but also for the lack of infrastructures and the protection of archaeological areas.
+However, international tourism to Libya suffered after the end of Italian colonial influence, not only because of military conflict but also a lack of infrastructure and concerted protection of archaeological areas.

-Only in the 1990s, the Libyan government decided to diversify its national sources of income through the enhancement of its ancient historical sites and its cultural heritage, making progress in providing the necessary facilities for welcoming tourists.
+Only in the 1990s did the Libyan government decide to diversify its national sources of income through the enhancement of its ancient historical sites and its cultural heritage, making progress in providing the necessary facilities for welcoming tourists.
 In 1999, the Libyan Government in cooperation with United Nations World Tourism Organisation (UNWTO) made a plan for tourism which provided for the development of the sector through the implementation of policy frameworks, strategic guidelines and objectives lasting 5 years (1999–2003).
 Despite the political changes, it remained valid until 2017.

-In 2011, the fall of the Gaddafi government and the beginning of the civil war led to more restrictions on the sector.
+In 2011, the fall of the Gaddafi government and the beginning of the civil war led to more restrictions on the tourism sector.

 On 22 March 2012, the Ministry of Tourism "The General Board For Tourism and Antiquities" was created.

 In 2017, Hiba Shalabi, a Libyan photographer, launched a social media campaign called #SaveTheOldCityTripoli to preserve historical heritage damaged by urban projects.
 She started photographing destructed buildings in the old city of Tripoli.
 The Italian Embassy in Tripoli supported the campaign by holding two photo exhibitions to raise awareness of cultural heritage.
 In Libya, five historic sites are in the List of World Heritage in Danger compiled by UNESCO.

 There are several airports in Libya with direct flights from Italy: Tripoli (Libya) airport, Benghazi airport, Zintan airport, Misurata airport, Sebha Airport, Tobruk Airport, Kufrah Airport.